President Trump calls out Philadelphia during first debate

-President Donald Trump called out the City of Brotherly Love during the first presidential debate of 2020 on Tuesday night, saying "Bad things happen in Philadelphia."

-The president was responding to a question about election integrity and cited an alleged incident in which people who claimed to be poll watchers were denied access to the city's early-voting centers.
+The president was responding to a question about election integrity and said falsely that his campaign's poll watchers were improperly turned away at a Philadelphia early voting site Tuesday.

 "In Philadelphia, they went in to watch, they are called poll watchers.
 A very safe, very nice thing.
 They were thrown out.
 They weren't allowed to watch.
 You know why?
 Because bad things happen in Philadelphia.
 Bad things.
 I am urging my people, I hope it's going to be a fair election.
 If it's a fair election," said Trump.

-Action News was there earlier Tuesday as members of the Trump campaign showed up at two of the city's early voting locations demanding poll watching certificates because the centers are not polling locations.
+Action News was there earlier Tuesday as members of the Trump campaign showed up at two of the city's early voting locations demanding poll watching certificates but the poll watchers had not yet been accredited to observe.

+Trump also suggested widespread Democratic fraud because a handful of ballots were improperly thrown in the trash last week -- but didn't mention it occurred in a Republican-controlled elections office and was quickly reported to authorities.

 Tuesday's debate was marked by angry interruptions and bitter accusations between Trump and Democratic challenger Joe Biden.